 - Turning the head of the valve anticlockwise until it clicks.
 The click is the safety valve head lifting off its seat allowing water to escape from the system. - 2.
 Check that the water is escaping from the system. - 3.
-Top-up the system pressure, as necessary.
+Top-up the system pressure, as necessary, by following the procedure outlined in Section 7.2.